andrigamerita/Pattor-Radio/README.md

   - Setting Radio Text based on song info and static custom text
 - Reloading of configurations at every cycle without program restart
 - Skipping songs
+- WebUI for managing everything via HTTP (still a WIP!)

 ### What still needs to be done
 - Play, pause, stop, and custom playlists
 - Streaming over HTTP (and Bluetooth?)
-- WebUI for managing everything via HTTP
 - Android and PC apps for managing simpler things and not necessarily via HTTP
 - Support for multiple separate music folders
 - (Down)loading of songs from YouTube